Skip to main content

 Campus M.Acc. students who are pursuing the professional track can also apply to be a Graduate Assistant (GA).
 These positions allow you to work alongside faculty and staff in the college and hone your research skills and assist with teaching-related activities.
 GA's are compensated with a competitive stipend and/or tuition waivers.
 To apply for a GA position, please contact Michelle Garske.

-UND's Accelerated Accounting Degree Programs
+UND's Accelerated Accounting Degree Program

 • Live with fellow business students in our Business Living & Learning Community.